Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 | Availability | Less abundant, especially higher Mukhis | More widely available |

 Our recommendation: If budget permits, Nepal-origin beads in silver capping offer the best balance of spiritual potency, durability, and value.
-If budget is a concern, Indonesian-origin beads on elastic thread are fully genuine and spiritually effective — the Shiva Purana draws no distinction based on geographic origin.
+If budget is a concern, Indonesian-origin beads on elastic thread are fully genuine and spiritually effective.
+The classical texts draw no distinction based on geographic origin.

 Care and Maintenance